mbr/afthermal/README.rst

 * https://github.com/adafruit/Python-Thermal-Printer/
 * https://github.com/luopio/py-thermal-printer/

-It does try to be a little more pythonic and efficient than previous efforts, which have mostly been 1:1 ports from other languages.
-Specifically, it boasts additional features such as:
+``afthermal`` try to be more pythonic and efficient than previous efforts, which have mostly been 1:1 ports from other languages.
+Additionally it is not focused on education but rather on being a reliable library for handling this kind of hardware.

+Features include:

+* Comfortable handling of text formatting
 * Adapters to print images from PIL_ / Pillow_ as well as OpenCV_
 * A fast Floyd-Steinberg_ implementation to dither OpenCV_ images.
 * Command-line utilities for calibrating the printer for optimum speed and quality, as well as other capabilities
-* Comfortable handling of text formatting
 * Support for printing QR codes via PyQRCode_ without having to render them into images first